Diffusion chronometry: Kinetics

-Where C_{2new} is the concentration of the second point at the current timestep, C_{2old} is the concentration of the second point at the previous timestep, C_{3old} is the concentration of the next point at the previous timestep, C_{1old} is the concentration of the previous point at the previous timestep, Δt is the timestep size in seconds, and Δx is the step distance, and D is the diffusion coefficient.
+Where C_{2new} is the concentration of the second point at the current timestep, C_{2old} is the concentration of the second point at the previous timestep, C_{3old} is the concentration of the next point at the previous timestep, C_{1old} is the concentration of the previous point at the previous timestep, Δt is the timestep size in seconds, Δx is the step distance, and D is the diffusion coefficient.
 If the (DΔt/Δx^{2}) term is larger than 0.5, this finite-difference model is unstable and will not produce a usable result.

 Experimental methods

 The key requirement for diffusion chronometry is the availability and reliability of diffusion coefficients in silicate systems (mineral-melt).
 Experiments are performed in order to determine the diffusivity of an element in a mineral.
 The three most common types of experiments are diffusion couple experiments, thin-film experiments, and powder source (constant surface) experiments.
 In the diffusion couple experiment, two of the same minerals, with different concentrations of the intended diffusant element, are fused together and put in a high temperature furnace to induce diffusion across the mineral boundaries.
 Thin film experiments are set up with a thin film (nm to μm thickness) doped with the diffusant element is fused to the surface of the mineral and is put in a high temperature furnace to induce diffusion from the thin film to the mineral.
 The powder source experiments are set up with the mineral packed into and surrounded by a powder source doped in the diffusant element within an alumina or quartz glass crucible and placed in a high temperature furnace to induce diffusion from the powder source to the mineral.
 Experiments are typically run at varying temperatures (and to a lesser extent pressure and oxygen fugacity), with the goal of producing an Arrhenius plot.
 From the Arrhenius plot the frequency factor (D_{0}) and the activation energy (E_{a}) can be determined for the specific mineral-element pair, these terms are then used in applying the diffusion equation to determine the diffusivity of the element in the mineral at the magmatic conditions of the system.

 With the growth of new technology and therefore new experimental methods and analytical methods, the number of available element-mineral diffusivities are growing rapidly.